 It also rides great when de-powered, and it’s nice to do unhooked tricks which is also very much like the Cypher.

 I lent the Prodigy 14m to a beginner kiter flying a Cabrinha Switchblade 12m and this is what he said.
 “I like the movement of the kite, much more direct and I am surprised that it turns faster than my 12m.”

 Definitely an easy relaunching kite, definitely a good kite to get started riding, definitely good if you want to start trying some unhooked tricks and nice and floaty for the old school tricks.
 Definitely good for beginners.
 Also good if you are serious about learning new tricks.

+However for more advanced riders, I think perhaps you need to wait for the 2013 Cypher.
 With the Prodigy performing so well, I am sure OR must have some really awesome kites for 2013.
 I can’t wait.